Homestead Air Reserve Base: Cold War and Vietnam War

-Over 10,000 US Army personnel were also deployed to Homestead AFB and housed in a tent city in preparation for a possible land invasion of Cuba.
-Additional US Army air defense artillery personnel manned several MIM-23 Hawk mobile surface-to-air missile (SAM) batteries and AN/MPQ-35 search radars that were place around the base for defense against Soviet and/or Cuban aircraft.
-The 512th Troop Carrier Wing (512 TCW), an AFRES unit operationally gained by TAC based at NAS Willow Grove, Pennsylvania, was also called to active service and forward deployed to Homestead AFB with its C-119 aircraft, augmenting the 435 TCW for possible air drop of US Army personnel into Cuba incipient to a ground invasion of the island.
+Over 10,000 U.S. Army personnel were also deployed to Homestead AFB and housed in a tent city in preparation for a possible land invasion of Cuba.
+Additional U.S. Army air defense artillery personnel manned several MIM-23 Hawk mobile surface-to-air missile (SAM) batteries and AN/MPQ-35 search radars that were place around the base for defense against Soviet and/or Cuban aircraft.
+The 512th Troop Carrier Wing (512 TCW), an AFRES unit operationally gained by TAC and based at NAS Willow Grove, Pennsylvania, was also called to active service and forward deployed to Homestead AFB with its C-119 aircraft, augmenting the 435 TCW for possible air drop of U.S. Army personnel into Cuba incipient to a ground invasion of the island.
 Following the peaceful resolution of the crisis, forward deployed TAC and AFRES units returned to their home stations and the 19 BMW aircraft returned to Homestead AFB.

-US Army personnel other than Hawk air defense crews also returned to home garrisons.
-Hawk air defense systems and personnel would later be replaced by an enhanced US Army air defense artillery presence for what would become the Miami-Homestead Air Defense Area of the US Army Air Defense Command (ARADCOM) with functional activities under the aegis of the 6th Battalion, 65th Artillery (later renamed the 6th Battalion, 65th Air Defense Artillery) operating a combination of MIM-13 Hawk and fixed-site MIM-3 Nike Ajax, later upgraded to MIM-14 Nike Hercules, SAM batteries and associated radar and command and control sites.
+U.S. Army personnel other than Hawk air defense crews also returned to home garrisons.
+Hawk air defense systems and personnel would later be replaced by an enhanced U.S. Army air defense artillery presence in South Florida from the Miami area to Key West in what would become the Miami-Homestead Air Defense Area of the U.S. Army Air Defense Command (ARADCOM).
+The ARADCOM functional activities came under the aegis of the 6th Battalion, 65th Artillery (later renamed the 6th Battalion, 65th Air Defense Artillery) operating a combination of MIM-13 Hawk and fixed-site MIM-3 Nike Ajax, later upgraded to MIM-14 Nike Hercules, surface-to-air missile (SAM) batteries and associated radar and command and control sites.
 These Army air defense facilities would remain in operation at Homestead AFB and across South Florida until 1979.
+One of these sites, Nike Missile Site HM-69 located just west of Homestead ARB, remains preserved today and open to the public under the auspices of the National Park Service.